dsrvlabs/vatz/docs/cli.md

 ```
 ~$ ./vatz start --config /root/User/vatz-config.yaml
 ```
-You need to use absolute path.
+An absolute path is mandatory for this operation.
-You can also check your own log by its level, adding flag `--debug` or `--trace`.
+To view your logs based on their level, you can add the `--debug` or `--trace` flag accordingly.

 ## Stop
 You can stop(kill gracefully) VATZ when you want to terminate VATZ process.